 When your bread machine has finished, unplug the machine & pour the dough onto a cutting board.
 Wear oven mitts (as the bread pan/bread machine may be hot).
 Sprinkle some flour on the cutting board (before you pour the dough) in order to avoid the dough sticking to the cutting board.

 Make either 1 large loaf or 2 medium-sized loaves (by cutting the dough in half).
-Shape the dough so it looks like a semi-narrow (American) football or fat torpedo.
+Shape the dough so it looks like a large pill or fat torpedo.
 See tips section for more shaping information.
 FYI - The dough roll(s) should be about 1/2 of the width of your desired finished baked bread width (as the dough will expand before being placed in the oven).

 Place the shaped dough onto a nonstick baking sheet.

-Coat the dough with olive oil.
+Coat the dough with some extra olive oil.
 Use a small pastry brush.

 Cover the dough & baking sheet with a light kitchen cloth or plastic wrap in order to protect from dust, insects, etc.